dradtke/blog/content/post/gtk-like-web.md

 ## So you're basically building a new browser?

 Kind of.
-The goal is to have users download a single application that behaves similarly to browsers, but one that instead renders native GTK applications.
+The goal is to have users download a single application that behaves similarly to browsers, but one that instead renders native GTK interfaces rather than HTML.

-(It is worth noting that GTK does support [broadway](https://docs.gtk.org/gtk4/broadway.html), which allows you to access a running application remotely through your browser, but that has several
+(It is worth noting that GTK does support [broadway](https://docs.gtk.org/gtk4/broadway.html), which allows you to access a running application remotely through your browser, so depending on your needs it may also be worth checking out, but in this post I'm going for something more native)
-downsides: no automatic session management, reliance on websockets, and still requires the use of an existing web browser.
-Plus my way is more fun)

 So, that's the goal.
 In order to get there, we need to break it down into (some of) the individual features provided by your average web browser: